Life Scope G9 (CSM-1901) Patient Monitor and Measurement Data Network from NIHON KOHDEN

 This is just assertion without offering any proof

 Chip makers need huge demand to justify each of their products, so which chip manufacturer is supplying NIHON KOHDEN the variety of analog chips given the extremely low volume in demand?
 If we were to open up the plug of a Smart Cable, what do we see?
-A small PC board is seen attached to some pins of the yellow plug.
+A small PC board is seen being soldered to some pins of the yellow plug.

 A small PC Board is soldered to some pins of the yellow connection plug